chalmerlowe/intro_to_sprinting/class_materials/git_main_lifecycle.md

 [master 206546b] my short description of the work
  1 file changed, 1 insertion(+), 1 deletion(-)
 ```

+In this case, the output tells me several things: it repeats my commit message and lets me know what types of changes occurred: 1 file changed, 1 line was inserted, 1 line was deleted (i.e. I swapped out a line).
+In a later discussion, we will see how to dive into the details of what changed.

 `git status` again comes to the rescue to help us confirm and understand the changes we have initiated.